 Osteoporosis Risk Reduction*

 FACT: Adequate calcium throughout life, as part of a well-balanced diet, may reduce the risk of osteoporosis.
-Each Revival Soy shake gives you 600 milligrams of calcium to help support strong bones, while our protein bars give you 500 milligrams of calcium.
+Each Revival Soy shake gives you at least 600 milligrams of calcium to help support strong bones,

 While both men and women are likely to develop weaker bones and joints as they age, it’s the loss of estrogen during menopause that puts women at greater risk during postmenopausal years.